Why do we continue to teach the firearms safety classes?

 Minnetonka Sportsmen, Inc.

-Without charge, Minnetonka Sportsmen, Inc. has made its rifle, pistol and shotgun ranges at its facilities two miles west of Mound, MN available to our FAS program for Range Day activities, as well as numerous other FAS classes in the surrounding area. http://minnetonkasportsmeninc.com/
+Without charge, Minnetonka Sportsmen, Inc. has made its rifle, pistol and shotgun ranges at its facilities two miles west of Mound, MN available to our FAS program for Range Day activities, as well as numerous other FAS classes in the surrounding area.
+Additionally, we are able to use the Minnetonka Sportsmen "clubhouse on the hill," at no charge, for the classroom setting of the Mound class. http://minnetonkasportsmeninc.com/

 Cabin Fever located in Victoria, MN has, over the years, contributed valuable products, guidance and assistance to ensure the success of our FAS program.
 Stop in and shop for all your hunting and fishing needs and make sure to say hello to Jeff.
 Or visit online at: www.cabinfevermn.com